wsbf/docs/MANUAL.md

 `130.127.17.4` (George)

 George is the web server.
-George hosts the website and runs the Apache web server and MySQL database.
+George runs the Apache web server, the MySQL database, and Icecast, which transports the audio stream from Transcode to the Internet at `stream.wsbf.net:8000`.

+* George mounts ZAutoLib through John, although I'm not yet sure how.

 `130.127.17.5` (Automatrix)

 Automatrix is the Linux machine in Studio A. It runs ZAutomate, which includes Automation, the DJ Studio, and the PSA Cart.

-* Automatrix normally mounts the digital library through John, but because of issues with BC_China, George currently hosts the digital library, so Automatrix mounts the library through George.
+Automatrix mounts ZAutoLib (the music library) through John.

 `130.127.17.6` (Transcode)

-Transcode is a Linux machine currently located in Studio B. It runs DarkIce and IceCast, which provide radio streaming to the Internet at stream.wsbf.net.
+Transcode is a Linux machine currently located in Studio B. It runs Darkice, which digitizes and streams the audio signal from Studio A to the web server.

 `130.127.17.39` (John)

 John is the archiver.
-John records everything that is on air (except for Automation) and writes each show to a file.
-John also hosts the digital library.
+John records everything that is on air and writes each show to a file.
+John also mounts ZAutoLib (the music library).

-* Because of issues with BC_China, John currently mounts the digital library through George.

 `130.127.17.40`